thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>Our Core Competencies in Action</b></font>
+Choose from virtual sessions hosted by different agencies below.
+Each demonstrates one of Our Core Competencies (OCC) in action.
+Our core competencies define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
+If you would like to pick up a new skill to develop a specific core competency, choose from a series of bite-sized LEARN modules specially curated for this Learning Festival.

 ![OCC Running Man](/images/occrunningman.png)
-This year, the Learning Festival has selected a range of virtual learning sessions that best illustrate our core competencies.
-Our core competencies define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
-Besides the virtual learning sessions, there will also be a series of LEARN modules specially curated to develop your core competency.

 <br><br>
 <b>Don't have a LEARN account?</b>